slavachalnev/circuits/README.md

 ### The <|START|> token
 I started out training one-layer models without the <|START|> token.
 This meant that I had to compute the average qk value for each query and then subtract this from the queries.
 This seems to work okay, but it's a bit annoying to compute the average qk values.
 It looks like the <|START|> token is even more useful for two-layer models so I've now started training with it.

+---
+### dropout
+I've found that adding dropout seems to make the positional heads easier to interpret.
+I suspect this is because the model has to learn to use all of the dimensions of the positional embeddings.